kristoff-it/redis-memolock/README.md

 # redis-memolock
-MemoLock: distributed memoization
+MemoLock: distributed memoization with promises

 # What is a MemoLock?
-I chose the name so don't think this is something you should know already.
+I chose the name so don't think this is something you should already know.
 That said, the name is fairly self-explanatory:

 A MemoLock is a form of distributed caching with promises.
 It's like memoization, but